gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.RendererExt.md

 ## RendererExt.SetMainTexture(this Il2CppReferenceArray<Renderer>, Texture2D) Method

-(Cross-Game compatible) Set the texture for all renderers in this collection.
+Set the texture for all renderers in this collection.
 Equivalent to a "ForEach(render.material.mainTexture = texture2D)"

 ```csharp
 public static void SetMainTexture(this UnhollowerBaseLib.Il2CppReferenceArray<UnityEngine.Renderer> renderers, UnityEngine.Texture2D texture2D);